 If you are an all around film fan, you might be interested to time your trip for the Edinburgh International Film Festival in June.

-The Scott Monument is open for visitors to climb the 287 steps to the top for £4 each.
+The Scott Monument is open for visitors to climb the 287 steps to the top.
 Check the Edinburgh Museums site for more info.

 Calton Hill can and is visited every day by oodles of tourists.
-At sunset each night it’s beseiged by cameras as the hill’s position offers a beautiful view of the city as the sun goes down.
-Throughout the year two of the city’s festivals well worth checking out are held there, The Hogmannay Torchlight Procession on December 30th and Beltane at the start of May.
+At sunset each night it’s besieged by cameras as the hill’s position offers a beautiful view of the city as the sun goes down.
+Throughout the year, two of the city’s festivals well worth checking out are held there, The Hogmanay Torchlight Procession on December 30th and Beltane at the start of May.